Madaniya Member Organisations

 They achieve this through three main programs: community empowerment, economic empowerment and innovation, and civil society empowerment. -

-Molham Team, founded in 2012 by Syrian university students, started as a volunteer initiative to provide aid to Syrian refugees in neighboring countries.
-With over 300 volunteers and around 70 employees, the team now operates globally, delivering food, shelter, and medical aid.
-The team established a nonprofit organization with offices in Turkey, Germany, Sweden, and Canada, aiming to build a solid, non-political institutional framework for their humanitarian efforts.
+Founded in 2012 by Syrian university students, the initiative started as a volunteer effort to aid Syrian refugees.
+Now, with over 300 volunteers and about 70 employees, it operates globally, providing food, shelter, and medical assistance.
+The nonprofit has offices in Turkey, Germany, Sweden, and Canada, focused on creating a non-political framework for humanitarian work.

 -

-Multi Aid Programs (MAPs), established in 2013 and registered in Lebanon, focuses on providing health, relief, and education to marginalized communities, including Syrian refugees, vulnerable Lebanese, and Palestinians.
-With 326 volunteers, MAPs designs programs that empower displaced Syrians, many of whom are involved in creating and implementing these initiatives.
-This approach builds their capacity and fosters community engagement.
+MAPs, established in 2013 in Lebanon, provides health, relief, and education to marginalized communities, including Syrian refugees and vulnerable Lebanese and Palestinians.
+With 326 volunteers, MAPs empowers displaced Syrians who actively participate in designing and implementing initiatives, enhancing their capacity and promoting community engagement.

 -